IMxSuhasTheBoy/ChaiAurJS-BE/07_projects/projectsset1.md

   }
 }

-//function for checking guess with the random number function checkGuess(guess) {
+//function for campairng guess with the random number function checkGuess(guess) {
   if (guess === randomNumber) {
     displayMessage(`You guessed it right`);